Nukesor/pueue/README.md

 **Pueue has been rewritten in Rust!!** If you want the old version that's build with python, please install via pip.

+**Pueue works on Linux and MacOS** MacOS is not officially tested though.
+I really appreciate any feedback!.

 ## Why should I use it?

 I just assume that many of us know this situation when one needs to unzip or transfer huge amounts of data into different directories.